Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Preliminary

 \subsection{Notations}

-The traffic network can be represented as a graph $G=(V,E)$, where $V=\{$ $r_1$, $r_2$, $\cdots$, $r_N\}$ is a set of $N$ nodes (each represents a road segment) and $E$ is a set of edges (indicating the connectivity between the nodes).
-Each node of $G$ generates a traffic speed series.
+The traffic network can be represented as a graph $G=(V,E)$, where $V=\{$ $r_1$, $r_2$, $\cdots$, $r_N\}$ is a set of $N$ nodes (each represents a road segment) and $E$ is a set of edges. { The graph is a directed graph and a two-way road segment is represented via two nodes.
+Both nodes and edges are unweighted.} Each node of $G$ generates a traffic speed series.
 In the same observation time span, the number of traffic speed values for different road segments are different due to heterogeneous sampling frequency.
-As shown in Fig. \ref{fig3}, roads $r_1$ and $r_6$ have time interval of $5$ mins between consecutive observations, $r_2$ and $r_4$ have time interval of $10$ mins, $r_3$ and $r_5$ has time interval of $15$ mins.
+As shown in Figure \ref{fig3}, roads $r_1$ and $r_6$ have {time intervals} of $5$ mins between consecutive observations, $r_2$ and $r_4$ have { time intervals} of $10$ mins, $r_3$ and $r_5$ has {time intervals} of $15$ mins.
 A vector $\textbf{\^{y}}_{i} \in \mathbb{R}^{K_{i}}$ is used to denote the traffic speed series of road segment $r_i$ over the entire time span, where $K_{i}$ is the number of speed values (or observation time intervals) in the observation time span. $\textbf{\^{Y}} = \cup \textbf{\^{y}}_{i}$ denotes the traffic speed series of all roads.

-For each road $r_i$, a speed changing trend vector $\textbf{x}^{tr}_i$ is calculated, and $\textbf{X}^{tr} = \cup \textbf{x}^{tr}_i$.
-Specifically, \textbf{$\textbf{x}^{tr}_i = \langle \bigtriangledown{\hat{y}_i}^{2}, \bigtriangledown{\hat{y}_i}^{3}, \cdots, \bigtriangledown {\hat{y}_i}^{K_i} \rangle$} {where $\bigtriangledown {\hat{y}_i}^{t} = {\hat{y}_i}^{t} - {\hat{y}_i}^{t-1}$, indicating the changing trend of the traffic speed at time interval ($t$).} Similarly, we calculate a speed deviation vector $\textbf{x}^{de}_i$, and $\textbf{X}^{de} = \cup \textbf{x}^{de}_i$.
-Specifically, $\textbf{x}^{de}_i$ = $\langle \Delta {\hat{y}_i}^{1}$, $\cdots$ , $\Delta {\hat{y}_i}^{K_i} \rangle$, where ($\Delta {\hat{y}_i}^{t} = {\hat{y}_i}^{t} - \bar{y}_i^{t}$), $\bar{y}_i^{t}$ is the historical average traffic speed of all days at time interval ($t$), and $\Delta {\hat{y}_i}^{t}$ indicates the deviation of current speed ${\hat{y}_i}^{t}$ from $\bar{y}_i^{t}$ at time interval ($t$).
+For each road $r_i$, a speed changing trend vector $\textbf{x}^{tr}_i$ is calculated, and $\textbf{X}^{tr} = \cup \textbf{x}^{tr}_i$. {Specifically, \textbf{$\textbf{x}^{tr}_i = \langle \Delta_{1}{\hat{y}_i}^{2}, \Delta_{1}{\hat{y}_i}^{3}, \cdots, \Delta_{1}{\hat{y}_i}^{K_i} \rangle$} where $\Delta_{1}{\hat{y}_i}^{t} = {\hat{y}_i}^{t} - {\hat{y}_i}^{t-1}$, indicating the changing trend of the traffic speed at time interval ($t$).} { Similarly, we calculate a speed deviation vector $\textbf{x}^{de}_i$, and $\textbf{X}^{de} = \cup \textbf{x}^{de}_i$.
+Specifically, $\textbf{x}^{de}_i$ = $\langle \Delta_{2}{\hat{y}_i}^{1}$, $\cdots$ , $\Delta_{2} {\hat{y}_i}^{K_i} \rangle$, where ($\Delta_{2} {\hat{y}_i}^{t} = {\hat{y}_i}^{t} - \bar{y}_i^{t}$), $\bar{y}_i^{t}$ is the historical average traffic speed of all days at time interval ($t$), and $\Delta_{2} {\hat{y}_i}^{t}$ indicates the deviation of current speed ${\hat{y}_i}^{t}$ from $\bar{y}_i^{t}$ at time interval ($t$). }

-\subsubsection{Traffic Speed Prediction}
+\subsection{Traffic Speed Prediction}